pouyapez/pouyapez.github.io/index.md

         </td>
         <td>
           <p class="text right-align text-large add-top-margin" style="width:100%;">
-Embedding Multimodal Relational Data for Knowledge Base Completion Pouya Pezeshkpour, Liyan Chen, Sameer Singh
+            Embedding Multimodal Relational Data for Knowledge Base Completion<br>
+            Pouya Pezeshkpour, Liyan Chen, Sameer Singh<br>
-EMNLP 2018
+            EMNLP 2018<br>
             Knowledge bases (KB) are an essential part of many computational systems with applications in search, structured data management, recommendations, question answering, and information retrieval.
 However, KBs often suffer from incompleteness, noise in their entries, and inefficient inference under uncertainty.
 To address these issues learning relational KBs by representing entities and relations in an embedding space has been a focus of active research.
 Nevertheless, Knowledge bases in the real-world, contain a wide variety of data types such as text, images, and numerical values which are being ignored by current methodology.
 We propose multimodal knowledge base embeddings (MKBE) that use different neural encoders for this variety of observed data, and combine them with existing relational models to learn embeddings of the entities and multimodal data.
-Further, using these learned embedings and different neural decoders, we introduce a novel multimodal imputation model to generate missing multimodal values, like text and images, from information in the knowledge base.
+Further, using these learned embedings and different neural decoders, we introduce a novel multimodal imputation model to generate missing multimodal values, like text and images, from information in the knowledge base.<br>
 Project Page     PDF     Source Code     Video on Youtube
           </p>
         </td>